-From here, you can download the predictors which are necessary to implement the equations from my book “MATH to WIN: Football”.
+From here, you can download the necessary predictors to implement the equations from my book “MATH to WIN: Football.”

-Also, in the second sheet of the file, (NUMBERS talk) you will find the values of the eight factors that affect the outcome of a game.
-Soon, you can find how to use these factors and many more useful tools in my new book MATH to WIN: NUMBERS can TALK.
+Also, in the second sheet of the file (NUMBERS talk), you will find the values of the eight factors that affect the outcome of a game.
+See how to use these factors and many more useful tools in my new book MATH to WIN: NUMBERS can TALK.

-You can find a full description of my method along with the England Premier League equations in my article Premier League with optimal equations in Kaggle.
+You can find a full description of my method and the England Premier League equations in my article Premier League with optimal equations in Kaggle.

 homeSCFT: Tries to capture the average goals number for the home team in a given game.
 Its value comes from estimating the home team’s offensive ability in the past games, the guest team’s defensive efficiency, and some other factors depending on the specific division.

 homeSCHT: Same as the above but for the first half only.

 homeXgoals: It has the same principles as the first one, but I calculate it using the SHOTS and SHOTS on TARGET if provided, trying to measure the efficiency of a team’s offense and defense.
 You will notice for some divisions has the same value as the homeSCFT; this happens when the SHOTS and SHOTS on TARGET data are not available.

 homeSCprob: Combining all available data, I try to predict the team’s percentage to score at least one goal in the game.